bullbots/BullBotsLib/README.md

 # BullBotsLib
 ## How to add to an FRC Project
 ### .jar
-In your FRC project, and a folder called `libs`.
+In your FRC project, add a folder called `libs`.
 A .jar file is available in [github releases](https://github.com/bullbots/BullBotsLib/releases).
 Download it and add it to your lib folder.
 ### build.gradle